-If a player challenges an opponent in an attempt to take the ball away, first makes contact with the ball before subsequently making contact with the opponent, a tackling foul has not been committed.
-Depending on the circumstances, this could be a kicking or tripping foul, and if so then by definition it cannot be considered as a tackling foul.
+If a player attempting to tackle the ball away from an opponent, first makes contact with the ball before subsequently making contact with his opponent, a tackling foul has not been committed.
+Depending on the circumstances, this could still be a foul play (i.e. kicking,), but by definition it cannot be considered as a tackling foul.

 Simply put, a tackling foul requires the act of making contact with an opponent prior to contact with the ball.
-Typically a slide tackle that results in contact with an opponents foot or leg is not considered to be an act of kicking, but instead is a tackling offense.